 - Organization: read the recipe first and ensure you have ingredients at the correct temperatures, equipment, and enough workspace.
 This will make the process so much easier!

-- Simple sugar syrup: I like it much better than using sugar because the latter sometimes doesn't dissolve completely or you have to stir frequently.
-Making the syrup takes about 5 minutes and it keeps in the fridge almost indefinitely.
-Always in a jar with a tight-fitting lid.
+- Simple sugar syrup: I like it much better than sugar because it sometimes doesn't dissolve completely or requires frequent stirring.
+The syrup takes about 5 minutes and can be stored in the fridge almost indefinitely.
+It is always in a jar with a tight-fitting lid.

 - Stir before serving: The ingredients can settle at the bottom of the jar or pitcher over time.
 Give it a good stir before serving to distribute the ingredients evenly.